Mizzou student missing after trip to Nashville

-KANSAS CITY, Mo. — University of Missouri-Columbia student Riley Strain is missing after a trip to Nashville, Tennessee.
+University of Missouri-Columbia student Riley Strain is missing after a trip to Nashville.

 Officers with the Metropolitan Nashville Police Department (MNPD) responded on Saturday, March 9, to the Tempo Hotel downtown, located at 127 Rosa L. Parks Boulevard.

-When police arrived at the hotel, the reporting party said Strain was last seen around 10 p.m. after he was kicked out of Luke Bryan’s bar at 301 Broadway.
+When police arrived at the hotel, the reporting party said Strain was last seen Friday at around 10 p.m. after he was kicked out of Luke Bryan’s bar at 301 Broadway.

 The group of friends lost sight of Strain and began looking for him, using Snapchat to attempt to nail down his location, per police.